-Investors looking to create a steady source of income with a lower risk appetite prefer stocks that pay dividends- the sum a company pays to its shareholders, as a gesture of goodwill for holding an equity in the business.
-Certainly the prospects of getting a steady income from the stock market holds a high appeal especially in times of market volatility and even otherwise.
+Investors looking to create a steady source of income with a lower risk appetite prefer Dividend Paying Stocks- the sum a company pays to its shareholders, as a gesture of goodwill for holding equity in the business.
+Certainly, the prospects of getting a steady income from the stock market hold a high appeal, especially in times of market volatility and even otherwise.
 However, many times novice investors make the mistake of focussing solely on dividends as a stock selection metric ignoring other vital aspects.
-Let’s see what these aspects are and how to factor them in your stock selection strategy:-
+Let’s see what these aspects are and how to factor them into your stock selection strategy:-

 A consistent payout is a sign of a healthy company.
-This means the company is constantly growing, is well managed and has a long term stability.
+This means the company is constantly growing, is well managed and has long term stability.
 Even if the dividends increase by a small number every year, the compounding effect can make the earnings pronounced as time goes by.
-So see the history of payouts and how it has been growing over the years.
+To see the history of payouts and how it has been growing over the years.

-Payout ratio indicates the company’s capacity to support dividend payouts.
-Mathematically, it is calculated by dividing the dividend per share by the companies earnings per share.
-Consequently, the ratio of more than 1 indicates that the company is giving more dividends than it’s earnings and this poses a question at the company’s long term stability and hence its ability to pay dividends consistently.
+The payout ratio indicates the company’s capacity to support dividend payouts.
+Mathematically, it is calculated by dividing the dividend per share by the company’s earnings per share.
+Consequently, the ratio of more than 1 indicates that the company is giving more dividends than its earnings and this poses a question about the company’s long term stability and hence its ability to pay dividends consistently.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww.